nGaLe7/exercises/Gale_455111948_Design&Dev_WDV2/README.txt

 9: Debug information DIV in footer, echo $_SESSION info       <--- put in registration or deticated admin page

   PART D - HOSTED VERSION CONTROL

 9: Code commits (ten) made to a version control system       <--- perform outside of tafe

-Issues:

-need to hide nav items for unidentified users and users that should not access parts of the site eg. register user for admin only
-(requires scripting with ajax looking at $_session)

-Check week 9 and connect for ajax code examples in use.

-put bootStrap on pages for a better interface, but worry about the pratical first

-Have a Get user information for admins, without passwords, can use example code from database assignment to check what is needed to achive this.